 4. Processing Power

 This one strongly depends on what you are going to do with your laptop.
-If you are a content writer and only need a text program like Microsoft Word and do maybe a little bit of photo editing, you won’t need a super strong processor as a web developer or graphic designer does.
+If you are a content writer and only need a text program like Microsoft Word and do maybe a little bit of photo editing, you won’t need a

 A good and well-performing CPU would be Intel Core i5.
 If you want or need something strong, you can go for an Intel Core i7, but have to pay a lot more.

 A big factor to keep in mind is the price of your future laptop.
 Especially, if you are at the beginning of your digital nomad career, you might not have the budget to spend 2.000 USD on a laptop.

 And you don’t have to!
 Yes, it will be your number one working tool and yes, it should definitely have a decent quality.
 However, I’m a big advocate of only buying stuff that you really need.
 If you only do basic work on your computer, like web research, writing, maybe run a few simple programs on it, there is no need to pay for the best product on the market.

 So before you decide what laptop you want to buy, make sure you know what you need it for.

 Ok, now let’s look at some of the best digital nomad laptops out there.